'I'm Not A Racist, Damnit!' Said Racist White Woman At Meeting

-Category: World Politics Hits: 3Video of a mother from Missouri went viral over the weekend after she insisted that she is not a racist despite her opposition to teaching children about racial justice.
+Category: World Politics Hits: 6Video of a mother from Missouri went viral over the weekend after she insisted that she is not a racist despite her opposition to teaching children about racial justice.
 At a Rockwood School District meeting in Eureka on Friday, angry white parents called for critical race theory to be banned even though it is not part of the current curriculum.
 According to KSDK, parents booed when one mother named Kelly O'Brien cited a survey which found that Black students do not feel comfortable attending Rockwood schools.
 “This is an echo chamber of white people," O'Brien said.
 One white parent said that she drove from a nearby district where critical race theory is "rampant."
 She called it "child abuse."
 Another woman was "moved to tears discussing her young daughter's regret at being white," KSDK reported.
 “She is one of the most innocent little girls in the whole world, and she has friends, Black and white kids in her classroom, and she doesn't see any difference," the woman said.
 “I have actually raised my kids to love people and accept people no matter what, and just because I don't want critical race theory taught to my children at school doesn't make me a racist, damnit!"
 By Saturday, the woman had been labeled as a "racist" on social media, where a clip of her was viewed thousands of times.

 Read more https://crooksandliars.com/2021/05/missouri-schools-racial-justice